 Thank you, Jeremy and Chris, for sharing your Hudson Yards home renovation with us!
 Check out more about it in this article from New York magazine’s The Cut.

 BATHROOM RESOURCES: Fitzgerald Collection sink: DXV.
 Console legs in polished nickel: Palmer Industries.
 Monterey faucets: California Faucets.
 Bianco Dolomiti 1 ¼” hex floor tile: Artistic Tile.
 White subway wall tile and black liner tile: Subway Ceramics.
 Astor collection hardware and shower fixtures: Jaclo.
 Verenne sconces: Restoration Hardware.
 Thomas O’Brien light fixture over medicine cabinet: Circa Lighting.
 Recessed medicine cabinet: Robern.
-Eco Drake toilet: Toto.
+Eco Drake toilet: Appliances Connection.
 Frameless glass shower surround: Glasscrafters.
 Ceiling and wall paint in Off Black: Farrow & Ball.
 Towel warmer: Vogue UK.

 FOYER RESOURCES: Cabinetry: Custom by general contractor.
 Super White Carrara marble countertop: HG Stones.
 Cabinetry and wall paint in Down Pipe, ceiling in Wimborne White: Farrow & Ball.
 Regent Collection cabinet pulls: Restoration Hardware.
 Kelly Wearstler flush-mount ceiling light fixtures, Thomas O’Brien art light fixtures: Circa Lighting.
 Baseboards: Kuiken Brothers.

 Angela’s bathroom in a landmark New York City building gets a classic yet modern update.

 Refer your renovating friends to Sweeten and you’ll both receive a $250 Visa gift card when they sign a contract with a Sweeten general contractor.